JeanPaul-AbiZeid/SOS/Readme.md

 ### User Stories
 - As a user, I ask for help with a click of a button to connect me to the nearest expert.
-- As a user, I want to start a voice call with my emergency contact.
+- As a user, I want to start a phone call with my emergency contact.
 - As a user, I want to notify all the remaining users of a certain case.
 - As a expert, I recieve the call for help and get the location of the person in need to reach out.